 We have implemented Demographics and Interests Reporting through Google.

 Fair Information Practices

-In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur:
+The Fair Information Practices Principles form the backbone of privacy law in the United States.
+In order to comply with the Fair Information Practices, we will take the following responsive action, should a data breach occur:

 We will notify users via phone call

-We will notify the users via letter
+Within 7 days we will notify the users via a letter.

 We also agree to the Individual Redress Principle that requires that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.